When your kids get an allowance they should also be given the responsibility to pay for more things on their own.

 - Cheap Trinkets – What is it with kids and little do-dads?
 As we wait in the checkout lane, it seems all the tiny plastic pieces of junk near the cash register have a siren song only small children can hear.
 While spending a few dollars here and there on these little trinkets seems harmless at the time, the amounts can add up.
 Now whenever my kids ask if they can get an eraser that looks like an iPhone or a tiny pin with a cute kitten on it, my answer is “You can get it with your allowance.”
 It’s interesting to see if they still choose to buy the destined-for-the-dump trinket after knowing they must pay for it.

-- Clothing: Around the age of eight, parents can begin working with kids on staying within a set clothing budget.
-Make it clear to your kids how much the family has budgeted for their clothes.
+- Clothing: Around age eight, parents can begin to work with kids on staying within a set clothing budget.
+Make it clear how much the family has budgeted for their clothes.
 Then when you’re out shopping, talk to your kids about the tradeoffs they need to make by choosing more expensive clothes, for example, or how less expensive clothes can be found at a consignment store.
-When kids are older, you can increase their allowance by the amount you’ve set aside for their clothes and let them have full control – what to buy and how much. (of course, parents can still nix the too short shorts or too tight jeans)
+When kids are older, you can increase their allowance by the amount you’ve set aside for their clothes and let them have full control – what to buy and how much. (of course, parents can still nix the too-short shorts or too tight jeans)

 One other tip before you get started: be sure to explicitly tell your kids which things they’re now responsible paying for with their allowance.
 Pushing the responsibility on them at the store could be a shock that kids aren’t ready to accept.